berhatpasha/berhatpasha/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=berhatpasha&layout=compact&bg_color=000000&text_color=ffffff&title_color=ff6347)

 I see the world of software and informatics as my future.
 Since I was 12 years old, I can say that I've been trying to improve myself in this regard.
-I'm leaving my discord account here in case you want to reach me: **@zencibeyefendioyunda**
+I'm leaving my discord account here in case you want to reach me: **@ppasnam**

 I am mostly active on discord and would like to talk to you.
 Just mention that you are from github.
 You can also follow on Twitter:**@s_anksiyetemvar**